fhirschmann/penchy/docs/job.rst

     1. describe what should be executed by the JVMs and on which nodes
     2. describe what to do with the results of the execution

-The second is the flow.
+The second is the flow (or sometimes called the pipeline).

 Defining the flow
 =================